bidicode/react-light-components/README.md

 + Download as a manual dependency:
   + [Download](https://github.com/bidicode/react-light-components/releases/download/v0.0.1/dist.zip)
   + Unzip dist.zip into your JS and styles

+# APIs and customisations

+The documentation regarding APIs and customisations is currently in progress, in other hand the `examples` directory contains some usage samples about the features implemented and it's helpful to understand in details how to use it.

 # Contributors: Getting Started